- Do you care about providing a more inclusive experience to visually impaired customers?

 I’ve found One of the best ways to demonstrate the problems is to show people – using real examples, and to draw on experiences from everyday life.

-In January, I’ll be launching my self-paced EwK accessibility course.
-We’ll be looking at how business owners can fix problems that I and others have experienced when trying to find out about products, access websites, get information through social media, or attend training events.
+In my self-paced accessibility course, I show you how business owners can fix problems that I and others have experienced when trying to find out about products, access websites, get information through social media, or attend training events.

 I will teach about the things that I know, and bring in experts to help us learn about access barriers that other members of the community face.